 - Radiologic tests can include conventional X-rays, contrast X-rays (using an agent such as barium) or CT scans (often using a new technique called CT enterography)

-- MRI (magnetic resonance imaging) can also be used for the assesment of small bowel disease fistulas, and abscesses.
+- MRI (magnetic resonance imaging) can also be used for the assessment of small bowel disease fistulas, and abscesses.

 Assessment of the small bowel is done with a new technique called MR enterography.

 - MR enterography is a special exam that allows imaging of the small bowel for areas of inflammation, obstruction, fistulas, sinus tracts and strictures without exposing the patient to radiation.

 - MR of the rectum allows excellent assessment of fistulas, including evaluation of healing.

 - For patients that need evaluation of both their small bowel and rectum, both the MR enterography and rectal MR can be performed during the same appointment.